 - You must work in a company where there are 50 or more employees who work within 75 miles of one another.

-Will I Still Get Paid if I Take Leave for Treatment?
+Will I Still Get Paid if I Leave Work for Addiction Treatment?

-The leave provided by FMLA is unpaid.
-Depending on your work contract, if you are in a union, and other factors, your employer may be required to pay you if you take leave for substance abuse treatment in some instances.
-However, unless it is written in your work agreement, don’t bet on it.
+FMLA leave is unpaid.
+Depending on where you work or if you’re in a union, your employer may be required to pay you during substance abuse treatment.

-Can My Employer Fire Me for My Substance Abuse Issues?
+Can My Employer Fire Me for Substance Abuse?